 He were a right gentleman this afternoon in Dysart Park, he were.
 He knows a lot about poetry too and he`s sensitive with things also.
 That counts for most in my book.

 Wilfred said he never got married but he is friendly with a lady in Finkin Street named Crowston.

 Well, I haven`t heard of her before and don`t know the name either in Finkin Street !
 Likely is, she`s new to town, I`m betting.
 Lots of new folk moving to Grantham in the last couple of years, and I'm told there's more to come.

 I`ll ask Magnolia later in the week, she`s only around the corner from Finkin Street is Magnolia.
 Magnolia will know.
+She knows everyone.

 this time of the year and Easter and it reminds me of Easters gone by